Private Hierarchical Clustering and Efficient Approximation: Formal Problem Specification

-Accordingly, we define the ideal functionality $f^*_{HC}$ for collaborative hierarchical clustering as one that outputs a \emph{point-agnostic augmented dendrogram}, defined by merely running algorithm $\mathsf{HCAlg}$, subject to a twofold \emph{correction} of its provided input $P$, $Q$ and returned full-form dendrogram:
+We accordingly set our ideal functionality $f^*_{HC}$ for hierarchical clustering to outputs a \emph{point-agnostic augmented dendrogram}, defined by merely running algorithm $\mathsf{HCAlg}$, subject to a twofold \emph{correction} of its input $P$, $Q$ and returned dendrogram (Figure~\ref{fig:idealhc}):